 The trip starts through lush green forests of the Kullu Valley, then changes in arid yet beautiful surroundings typically seen in the Lahaul region and finally ends at Rohtang Pass, which is famous for its snow.
 This is something exclusive about this trek.

 The Hampta Pass trek is one of the most scenic treks in the country.
 From crossing streams and rivers to witnessing a beautiful glacial lake set amidst rugged snow capped mountains, it offers a huge variety of sights and experiences together.
 Here is the full itinerary for this memorable trek journey

 Day 1 – Manali-Jobra-Chika

 We will arrive at Manali in the morning after travelling in an overnight bus from Delhi to Manali.
-We will have a quick breakfast and then start our drive towards Jobra.
+After having a quick breakfast the drive begins towards Jobra.
 Jobra is the point from where the trek starts.

 From Jobra we will trek to Chika.
 This is an easy ascent which will take us to a height of approximately 10,400 feet above sea level.
 The beautiful scenic views just add to the charm of this journey.
 The river Rani flows by the side of this trail.
-Once we reach Chika, we will be setting up our tents in the campsite here.
-We will have our dinner and then go off to sleep.
+It is in Chika where the camps will be settled.

 Day 2 – Chika to Balu ka Ghera